qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 ## Start

-To start this setup based on `docker-compose`, execute `docker-compose up -d`, to launch Gitea in the background.
-Using `docker-compose ps` will show if Gitea started properly.
+To start this setup based on `docker-compose`, execute `docker-compose up -d`, to launch RIA Hub in the background.
+Using `docker-compose ps` will show if RIA Hub started properly.
 Logs can be viewed with `docker-compose logs`.

 To shut down the setup, execute `docker-compose down`.
 This will stop